 Representative Cummings graduated from Sacred Heart High School before attending Sacred Heart University in Fairfield, CT., where she earned a B.S. in Political Science, and a double minor in History and Global Studies, and a certificate in International Studies in 2009.
 In 2012, Rep. Cummings graduated Cum Laude with a Juris Doctor from the Quinnipiac University School of Law with concentrations in both Tax Law and Civil Advocacy, both with honors.

-Following law school, Representative Cummings began her law career as a clerk, then as an attorney in Farmington before joining Waterbury’s Kolesnik Law Firm as an associate attorney in May of 2014.
+Following law school, Representative Cummings began her law career as a clerk, then worked as an attorney in both Farmington and Waterbury.
+In 2019, Representative Cummings joined Waterbury’s Carmody Torrance Sandak & Hennessey LLP.
 She is admitted to practice law in state courts in Connecticut, Massachusetts and Maine, and federal courts in Maine and Massachusetts.
 She is also admitted to practice before the United States Supreme Court.